bavard-ai/bavard-react/README.md

 # Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/bavard/bavard-ai/tags).
+For the versions available, see the [tags on this repository](https://github.com/bavard-ai/bavard-react/tags).

-# Authors

-See also the list of [contributors](https://github.com/bavard/bavard-react/contributors) who participated in this project.

 # License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/bavard-ai/bavard-react/blob/main/LICENSE) file for details